 My Grandma’s Treasures

 My grandmother will be 90 this March.
-I talk to her on the phone often, and I'm always trying to glean more information from her brilliant mind.
-She is analytical, hard-working, resourceful and predictable.
-I love to talk to her about politics and finances because she has a perspective of longevity that I cannot find from my peers.
+I talk to her on the phone often, and I’m always trying to glean more information from her brilliant mind.
+She is analytical, hard-working, resourceful, and predictable.
+I love to talk to her about politics and finances because she has a perspective of longevity that I cannot find in my peers.

 She is able to temper my unbridled excitement about whatever is going on in the media by relating it to something that has happened in the past, or caution me about what she does see that is going on that is not being seen by the naked eye.
 The thing I love most about my grandmother is her mind.

 As she has aged, she has started giving me heirlooms to keep.
 She has an amazing jewelry collection.
 My grandfather loved to work on antique cars.
-And every time he would go buy something for one of his cars, she would take the equal amount of money and buy a piece of jewelry. :-)
+And every time he would go buy something for one of his cars, she would take an equal amount of money and buy a piece of jewelry. 🙂

-This aquamarine ring Grandmother gave to me when I turned 21.
+This aquamarine ring was given to me by my grandmother when I turned 21.
 Both of our birthdays are in March, and we share the birthstone aquamarine.
 This ring was given to her by her father, and then she gave it to me.

 A few years ago, I was admiring this opal ring at Grandma’s house.
 I love to hear the stories behind the jewelry purchases that she has made.
 This ring was bought when she and Grandfather were on the way back from their honeymoon in California.
 She never wore the ring.